Synagoge Goethestraße

 Can I buy tickets online?

-There are no entry fees associated with the site, so no tickets are necessary.
+As there are no entry fees associated with the site, tickets are not applicable.
+For events or programs, check the official website for details.

 Are there restrooms and cafes?